codehsbooks/apjava/Programming-with-Karel/control-structures-example.md

 # Control Structures Example

 Control structures allow us to shape the flow of our programs and write code that can adapt to the conditions of the world.
-Control structures can be combined to produce even more responsive and powerful programs.
+Control structures can be combined to produce responsive and powerful programs.

 ## Control Structures